kiboschool/ids-fifa-21-player-ratings/gradescope/README.md

 1. Generate the gradescope auto grader and student files into a directory called `dist`:

     `otter assign <Jupyter notebook>.ipynb dist`

 2. Upload the autograder zip file in `./dist/autograder` to GradeScope.

-3. Update the student files to the `main` branch of the repo:
+3. Update the student files to the `main` branch of the repo.
+From the base directory of the repo, run the following command:

-    ``
+    `./gradescope/copy_to_main.sh`

 Note: Don't commit the `dist` directory or anything within it to the `solution`.
 You can just delete it.
 This way we can avoid the auto-generated Otter files from becoming out of sync with the master Jupyter notebook

-## What will Gradescope do?

-- when you upload gradescope.zip, it will unzip and run `setup.sh`
-- when a student makes an upload, it will run `run_autograder`
-- That runs `run_tests.py`, which finds and runs the tests and formats the output for Gradescope
-- Gradescope uses that output as the scoring for the submission